-Caney Fork, Scott Creek, Green’s Creek and Savannah Creek all offer beautiful scenery and more than 30 miles of waters to fish, and with easier access and higher numbers of fish, your chances of catching a keeper are higher here.
+Caney Fork, Scott Creek, Greens Creek, and Savannah Creek all offer beautiful scenery and more than 30 miles of waters to fish, and with easier access and larger numbers of fish, your chances of catching a keeper are higher here.

 For the Big Catch

 Everyone wants to catch a big fish, and if that’s what you’re looking for, head to Raven Fork.
 Also known as Cherokee Trophy Water, it requires a special permit from the Cherokee Indian Tribe to fish these waters.
 Fortunately, a Cherokee permit is easy to come by, and you can pay online and print your permit before you leave the house.
 On Raven Fork, it’s not uncommon to catch 20- to 30-inch fish, so come prepared for a fight.
 And bring your camera; it’s catch and release only.